John May (youth worker): Professional career

+Teaching

-From 1986 – 1998, May taught in Staffordshire, West Sussex and Buckinghamshire, eventually becoming Headteacher of Manor Farm School in High Wycombe.
-In the early part of his career, May was achieved a Master’s Degree in Education from the Open University.
+From 1986 to 1998, May taught in Staffordshire, West Sussex and Buckinghamshire, eventually becoming Headteacher of Manor Farm School in High Wycombe.
+In the early part of his career, May was achieved a master's degree in education from the Open University.
 During this time, he worked on a number of business education partnerships, culminating in his school being awarded the National Schools Curriculum Award in recognition of community links.

 Business in the Community

 May left teaching in 1998 to become the Director of Education and Community Campaigns at Business in the Community, where he ran Partners in Leadership, a mentoring programme for headteachers in partnership with the National College of School Leadership; Time to Read, a national scheme to encourage employee volunteers to support literacy in primary schools; and commissioned the work to create the educational charity Teach First, becoming one of its founding directors and trustees.

 Career Ready / Career Academies UK

 In 2002, May took on the role of founding CEO of the charity Career Academies UK, now known as Career Ready.
 Career Ready aims to bridge the gap between education and the workplace by providing young people with the skills, confidence, and networks needed to succeed in their careers.
 The charity partners with schools and colleges to offer a structured program of mentoring, masterclasses, workplace visits, and internships.
 During his tenure, the charity grew from working with an initial three schools to managing a network of more than 150 schools throughout the United Kingdom.